- Products and Services

 - Permissions for in-class, on-campus, and remote-access viewing are all included in the terms of the subscription.

-Ethnographic Video Online is an online collection available to academic, public, and school libraries worldwide via subscription or outright purchase of perpetual rights.
+Ethnographic Video Online: Volume I is an online collection available to academic, public, and school libraries worldwide via subscription or outright purchase of perpetual rights.
 No special setup or software is required—all you need is an Internet browser.
 For more information, to request a free trial or price quote, please email sales [at] alexanderstreet [dot] com.